vincent-z-li/simpro-dev-talk-060625/README.md

-# simBro MCP Server
+# simBro Server (MCP+RESTful)

-A Model Context Protocol (MCP) server built with Nest, PostgreSQL, and Prisma for technician scheduling, job tracking, and asset management.
+A dual-mode application built with NestJS, PostgreSQL, and Prisma for technician scheduling, job tracking, and asset management.
+It can run as either or at same time:
+- **MCP Server**: Model Context Protocol server for AI agent integration (stdio)
+- **RESTful API Server**: Traditional REST API with Swagger documentation

 *Disclaimer: This is only a demo project for tech talk on showcase the MCP & function calling, not suitable for commercial use.*